 Imbibe in the great outdoors at one of these sudsy destinations

-Trillium Brewing Company: No word on when this acclaimed brewery plans to re-open its seasonal beer garden on the Rose Kennedy Greenway, yet Trillium does boast a large patio space at its small facility in the Fenway, which made its spring debut on April 1.
+Trillium Brewing Company: The word is this acclaimed brewery plans to re-open its seasonal beer garden on the Rose Kennedy Greenway on May 20.
+Meanwhile, Trillium's large patio space at its small facility in the Fenway made its spring debut on April 1.
 Taqueria El Barrio provides tasty treats to enjoy alongside pints of innovative and creative brew.

-Owl’s Nest Craft Beer Gardens: May is targeted for the opening of Everett-based Night Shift Brewing’s two beer gardens along the Charles River.
-As in years past, a rotating lineup of food trucks are planned to satisfy the hunger of those visiting both the Esplanade and Allston outposts.
+Owl’s Nest Craft Beer Gardens: Everett-based Night Shift Brewing boasts two beer gardens along the Charles River.
+The Esplanade outpost made its spring debut on May 8, while the Herter Park location in Allston debuts in mid-May.
+As in years past, a rotating lineup of food trucks are planned to satisfy the hunger of those visiting both locales.

 The Anchor: This two-story outdoor space adjacent to the USS Constitution has already opened for the season, offering a variety of adult beverages from breweries throughout New England.
 A variety of outdoor fitness classes are on the schedule as well for those that want to work off all those carbs.
-Next month, plans for the return of daily live music go into effect, and even live comedy on the second and fourth Sunday of every month, with a sneak preview on May 16.
+This month, the return of daily live music has gone into effect, and live comedy on the second and fourth Sunday of every month has recommenced as well.

 Castle Island Brewing Company: In addition to the big news that this Norwood-based brewer plans to open a new tasting room closer to its namesake landmark in South Boston, this purveyor of hoppy ales and lagers has just re-opened its Party in the Parking Lot at its headquarters, which is in service Thursday through Sunday and features a beer-centric menu of snacks, tacos, mac & cheese and more by Lombardo’s.